top of page

 Food waste is a significant issue for the planet, and the food industry generates tonnes of edible food that goes to landfill every day.
 Too Good To Go is a free app designed to help tackle this problem by offering consumers the chance to grab leftover food from local businesses at a discounted price.
 This blog post explores how the app works and shares our 'Magic Bag' experience.
 We'll also discuss how the app is helping to solve the issue of food waste, food poverty, and business profitability.
 Keep reading to learn more about this innovative app and how it can impact the planet and local communities.

-How does Too Good To Go work?
+How Does Too Good To Go Work?

-Local shops and restaurants offer their unsold/surplus food at a reduced price in order to save on throwing out the food that hasn't sold at the end of the day.
-The food is reduced to an average of a third of the normal cost and added to the Too Good To Go app.
-App users can then browse app's user-friendly interface to see what's available and if they'd like to pick up a Magic bag, they can then reserve and pay for their bag via the app and then collect the bag at the pre-set time as determined by the business they are collecting from.
+Local shops and restaurants offer unsold/surplus food at a reduced price to save on throwing out the food that hasn't sold at the end of the day.
+The food is reduced to an average of a third of the regular cost and added to the Too Good To Go app.
+App users can then browse the app's user-friendly interface to see what's available, and if they'd like to pick up a Magic bag, they can then reserve and pay for their bag via the app and then collect the bag at the pre-set time as determined by the business they are collecting from.
 Collection times will vary wildly depending on the business.
 It could be something you can grab on the way home from your 9 to 5 job, or it might be something you'd need to collect as the business is closing, which, if it was a restaurant, might be quite late in the evening, but the app will tell you the collection times before you commit to paying for your Magic Bag.

 What's In the Magic Bag?

 These Magic Bags of food could contain anything!
 You won't know in advance what you'll get; it's a surprise!
 Why is it a surprise, you ask?
-Well, this is because the stores keep track of the sell-by dates of the products they sell and will try to use those items up before the expiration dates become an issue.
+This is because the stores keep track of the sell-by dates of the products they sell and will try to use those items up before the expiration dates become an issue.
 If they have too much food to use, they will then add this extra food to the Magic Bag for app users to collect and use.
-The local food businesses won't necessarily know what's left over till they make the bags up, which is often just before your collection time, as they won't know in advance what's sold and what hasn't, so it its usually a last-minute selection of items added to the bag.
+The local food businesses won't necessarily know what's left over till they make the bags up, which is often just before your collection time, as they won't know in advance what's sold and what hasn't, so it's usually a last-minute selection of items added to the bag.

 That said, every Magic Bag is different, so you might not get the best bag today, but you could get anotyer bag tomorrow and its amazing, its literally like spinning a roulette wheel, who knows what you'll end up with!